tynski/PortfolioWebsite/README.md

 * dream section
 * page for each project
 * remove project YAWK (too amteur)
+* documents should not be stored in repo

 ## TODO
 * be more specific what do you want to do